Quaintrelle is an immensely enjoyable restaurant in North Portland with creative, seasonally fresh food. Plus, the cocktails are outstanding.

 The cocktails like the “Path to Fortitude” featuring Dystopia vodka, priorat natur vermut, china china amer, lemon, pink peppercorn “balanced, herbaceous, tropical” are beautiful, inventive, and fresh, created by Camille Cavan.
 There is a nice wine list as well.

 Happy hour is available every day 5-6:30 PM at the bar with food options priced between $3 – $8.
-As you can see in the first photo there isn’t tons of room at the bar, so you will just have to take your chances.
-I was there for about an hour of happy hour and no one sat at the bar the entire time.
+As you can see in the first photo there isn’t a ton of room at the bar, so you will just have to take your chances.
+The first time I was there for about an hour of happy hour and no one sat at the bar the entire time.
+The second time I went was not during happy hour and the bar was packed.
 Go figure.